'Spun' Review - Meth, Insomnia and MTV Aesthetic

 But just at the exact moment when The Cook is slow-mo-blown to pieces by a lab meth going wrong, all the characters finally manage to fall asleep, finally leaving their "Spun" state.

 Maybe some will manage to awake to a new life.
 Most will probably have just recharged batteries to restart the decaying cycle.
+Spun doesn't feature on my list with addiction movies, because it's not that informative on addiction problems, it's a fun visual ride though.

 Release Year: 2002